- News Archive

 “He said `You’ll come here.
 You’ll get an internship.
 You’ll get a job afterwards.
 That’s the plan.’ ” Matt recalls.
 “I’m obviously a student who’s coming here to play golf, but I didn’t really see how I could work and play at the same time.
 I was taken aback by that first meeting thinking, `Wow.
 There’s a system to this.’
 He was very convicted in that.
 That was eye-opening to me.”

 At the urging of Dr. Leeds, Matt applied for and was accepted as an intern at The Food Connector.
-The Food Connector has since reached out to recruit three more Dominican students – Hannah Feldman ‘22, Nancy Tejeda ‘23, and Emma Hartvickson ’24 – to become interns.
-And Matt, now promoted to Marketing Manager, is training them.
+The Food Connector after that reached out to recruit three more Dominican students – Hannah Feldman ‘22, Nancy Tejeda ‘23, and Emma Hartvickson ’24 – to become interns.
+And Matt, then promoted to Marketing Manager, was training them.

-“I’ve gotten fantastic management experience,” he says.
+“I’ve gotten fantastic management experience,” he said.
 “I’ve learned a lot from how organized you have to be to properly manage people and the responsibility of getting them what they need.”

 It was Dr. Leeds’ Business Communications class that steered Matt in the right direction.
 He rose to meet expectations in the classroom.

 Everything else fell into place for Matt.
 In his first tournament ever at Dominican, in the Sonoma State Invitational, he placed second and nearly won it.
-Last year, Matt was a NCAA Division II Ping All-Region Honoree and the only Penguin male golfer to compete in the NCAA West/South Central Regional Tournament near Seattle.
-He tied for fifth individually in this year’s Pacific West Conference golf championships in Arizona, helping his team to a third-place tie.
+In 2021, Matt was a NCAA Division II Ping All-Region Honoree and the only Penguin male golfer to compete in the NCAA West/South Central Regional Tournament near Seattle.
+He tied for fifth individually in the 2022 Pacific West Conference golf championships in Arizona, helping his team to a third-place tie.

-“My golf experience at Dominican has far exceeded my expectations and given me a lifetime of amazing memories,” he says.
+“My golf experience at Dominican has far exceeded my expectations and given me a lifetime of amazing memories,” he said.

-In a way, Matt feels on top of the world right now.
-His college golfing career wound down with a sense of accomplishment and his entry into the workplace upon graduation is secured.
+In a way, Matt felt on top of the world at that moment.
+His college golfing career wound down with a sense of accomplishment and his entry into the workplace upon graduation was secured.

 “Dominican’s smaller class sizes helped me.
 Having to present in every single business class has made me a much more thorough presenter, and that’s something I rely on everyday at work.”